padurean/emqdropped/README.md

 ### Built and cross-compiled using [Go](https://golang.org/)

 Binaries for **MacOS**, **Linux** and **Windows** are available in the folders with descriptive names.

 In case of errors compile it yourself:

-- On MacOS: `go build -o ./macos/emqdropped`.
+- On MacOS: `go build -o macos/emqdropped`
-- On Linux: `go build -o ./linux-amd64/emqdropped`
+- On Linux: `go build -o linux-amd64/emqdropped`
-- On Windows: `go build -o ./windows/emqdropped.exe`
+- On Windows: `go build -o windows/emqdropped.exe`

+Cross-compile on MacOS:

+- For Linux: env GOOS=linux GOARCH=amd64 go build -o linux-amd64/emqdropped
+- For Windows: `env GOOS=windows GOARCH=386 go build -o windows/emqdropped.exe`